Dave Sappelt: Early life

-Professional Baseball
+Professional career

 Cincinnati Reds

-The Cincinnati Reds drafted him in the 9th round of the 2008 Major League Baseball Draft.

-He played 2008 for the rookie class Billings Mustangs.
-He hit .299 with 7 homers and 35 RBI in 254 at-bats.
-Sappelt had 301 at-bats for Single-A Dayton in 2009, hitting .269 with 3 homers and 25 RBI; in 251 at-bats for the single-A advanced Sarasota Reds he hit .295 with 4 homers and 21 RBI.
+The Cincinnati Reds drafted Sappelt in the 9th round, with the 269th overall selection, of the 2008 Major League Baseball draft.
+He played 2008 for the rookie-level Billings Mustangs.
+Sappelt hit .299 with seven home runs and 35 RBI in 254 at-bats.
+He had 301 at-bats for Single-A Dayton Dragons in 2009, hitting .269 with three home runs and 25 RBI; in 251 at-bats for the High-A Sarasota Reds he hit .295 with four home runs and 21 RBI.

-Sappelt started 2010 with the Single-A advanced Lynchburg Hillcats.
-He hit .282 with 0 homers and 4 RBI in 71 at-bats.
-He was promoted to Double-A Carolina, and hit .361 with 9 homers and 62 RBI in 330 at-bats.
+Sappelt started 2010 with the High-A Lynchburg Hillcats.
+He hit .282 with no home runs and four RBI in 71 at-bats.
+Sappelt was promoted to the Double-A Carolina Mudcats, and hit .361 with nine home runs and 62 RBI in 330 at-bats.
 He was a mid- and post-season All-Star in the Southern League for the Mudcats, and was named Southern League Most Valuable Player.
-His performance earned him a promotion to Triple-A Louisville, where he hit .324 with 1 homer and 8 RBI in 108 at-bats for the Bats.
-His season totals for 2010 were 509 at-bats, .342 average, 10 homers, and 74 RBI.
-He was named Reds Minor League Hitter of the Year.
-His season performance earned him a trip to the prestigious Arizona Fall League, where he hit .292 in 72 at-bats with 0 homers and 10 RBI.
-He also played in the Venezuelan Winter League, batting .305 with 1 homer and 10 RBI in 118 at-bats.
+Sappelt's performance earned him a promotion to Triple-A Louisville Bats, where he hit .324 with one home run and eight RBI in 108 at-bats for the Bats.
+His season totals for 2010 were 509 at-bats, .342 average, 10 home runs, and 74 RBI.
+Sappelt was named the Reds' Minor League Hitter of the Year.
+His season performance earned him a trip to the prestigious Arizona Fall League, where he hit .292 in 72 at-bats with no home runs and 10 RBI.
+Sappelt also played in the Venezuelan Winter League, batting .305 with one home run and 10 RBI in 118 at-bats.
 He received a non-roster invitation to spring training for 2011.

 Sappelt was invited to the major league spring training camp in 2011 as a non-roster invitee.
 He backed up his award as Reds Minor League Hitter of the Year by hitting .564 (22-for-38), along with three homers and 12 RBI.
 However, Sappelt was cut from the Reds roster late in spring.
 Manager Dusty Baker said that a lot of the decision had to do with the fact that Sappelt was not on the 40-man roster, which at the time was full.

 Sappelt went back to Louisville for the 2011 season, and continued hitting.
-Through his first 74 games as the Bats' center fielder, he hit .313 with seven homers and 29 RBI, including a .358 average against lefties.

-After Chris Heisey injured his oblique in batting practice and was placed on the 15-day DL, Sappelt was called up to the majors for the first time on August 7, 2011.
-He made his Major League Debut vs the Chicago Cubs, leading off and playing left field.
+Through his first 74 games as the Bats' center fielder, he hit .313 with seven home runs and 29 RBI, including a .358 average against lefties.
+After Chris Heisey injured his oblique in batting practice and was placed on the 15-day disabled list, Sappelt was called up to the major leagues for the first time on August 7, 2011.
+He made his MLB debut against the Chicago Cubs, leading off and playing left field.

 Chicago Cubs

-On December 23, 2011, Sappelt was traded with Travis Wood and Ronald Torreyes to the Chicago Cubs for Sean Marshall.
-On May 6, 2013, Sappelt was optioned to the Iowa Cubs.
-He was designated for assignment on September 3, 2013.
+On December 23, 2011, Sappelt was traded with Travis Wood and Ronald Torreyes to the Chicago Cubs in exchange for Sean Marshall.
+Sappelt made 26 appearances for the Cubs during the 2012 season, batting .275/.351/.449 with two home runs and eight RBI.